honeyarora29/Weather_ReactNative/README.md

 # Weather_ReactNative
-Weather app demo with react native using all the best practices
+Weather app demo with react native with all the best practices